The Still - Waterloo Street, Glasgow

 A steel framed gridded curtain wall structure will soar 14 storeys, providing 100,000 sqft of open plan Grade A space – where innovative new ways of working can harness all the elements of today’s rapidly changing technological and cultural environment.

 The Still won’t have the usual suspended ceilings, instead services will be on view – making full use of the additional height to give as sense of light and airiness and offering stunning city views.

-Stacked car parking in the basement, but also bicycle storage, shower-rooms, lockers and a gym – to meet the demands of today’s energetic workforce.
+At entrance level an open format café/restaurant within the retained heartwill provide informal business meeting area, with stacked car parking in the basement, and bicycle storage, shower-rooms, lockers and a gym – to meet the demands of today’s energetic workforce.